netdata/netdata/docs/step-by-step/step-07.md

 an alarm while you were sleeping.
 In the morning, you can look up the exact moment the alarm was raised, export a snapshot, and send it to a colleague for further analysis.

+> ❗ Know how you shouldn't go around downloading software from suspicious-looking websites?
+Same policy goes for loading
+> snapshots from untrusted or anonymous sources.
+Importing a snapshot loads quite a bit of data into your web browser,
+> and so you should always err on the side of protecting your system.

 To export a snapshot, click on the **export** icon.

 ![Animated GIF of opening the export